Azure/blackbelt-aks-hackfest/linux-container-workshop/hol-content/03-aks-build.md

 3. Create your AKS cluster in the resource group created above with 2 nodes, targeting Kubernetes version 1.7.7
     ```
+    # This command will take a number of minutes to run as it is creating the AKS cluster
     az aks create -n $NAME -g $NAME -c 2 -k 1.7.7 --generate-ssh-keys
     ```